mozilla/glean/docs/user/pings/events.md

 The events ping's purpose is to transport all of the event metric information.
 If the application crashes, an `events` ping is generated next time the application starts with events that were not sent before the crash.

+The `events` ping is not sent when using the Glean Python bindings.

 ## Scheduling

 The `events` ping is sent under the following circumstances: